 For example, the makeup artist Catherine Dudley-Bacon went on record recently in a BBC interview explaining the reason she decided to get treatment was to “feel more confident”.

-“Sometimes as you get older, your lips thin out so I usually like to have filler in the lips, but I prefer the more natural look for myself and the Botox to smooth out the skin,” she said.
+“Sometimes as you get older, your lips thin out so I usually like to have filler in the lips, but I prefer the more natural look for myself and wrinkle-reducing injections to smooth out the skin,” she said.
 “People have lost their confidence.”

 “When you feel you look great, I think it oozes in you as a person and if it makes you feel nice, why not have it done?